Lab 2: Manipulator dynamics simulation¶

 Tip

-You can directly open VSCode inside WSL by running code
+You can directly open VSCode inside WSL by running code in a terminal

 -